 - Everyday Political Subjectification and the Rise of Regressive Politics.
 Downward mobility, urbanization and the production of space in Frankfurt am Main and Leipzig

-- Evils of a global history?
+- Evils of a Global Past?
 Potential and limitations of remembrance in glocalized memory spaces

 - Remembering Political Founding Fathers: ‘Historical Authenticity’ in Politics and Memory Culture in Post-colonial Mozambique (cancelled)